Skip to content

 Overview

-Poor wellbeing or social, emotional and mental health (SEMH) can be a part of a child's Special Educational Needs or Disability (SEND).
+Poor wellbeing or social, emotional and mental health (SEMH) can be a part of a child's Special Educational Needs and Disabilities (SEND).

 Most wellbeing and mental health support services can adapt their service to specific SEND needs.
 Some are specialist in different types of SEND.